Refund Policy · RERA-Aligned

 7. For NRI buyers: NRE/NRO account details and, depending on refund amount, Form 15CA/15CB certified by a CA.

-Vidastu Advisory coordinates documentation and follows up with the developer on refund requests.
-Vidastu does not hold buyer funds at any stage — all payments go directly to the developer's RERA escrow account.
-There is no buyer-side fee or brokerage to refund from Vidastu's end; refund flows entirely from the developer.
+Our sales desk coordinates documentation and follows up with the developer on refund requests.
+We do not hold buyer funds at any stage — all payments go directly to the developer's RERA escrow account.
+There is no buyer-side fee or brokerage to refund from our end; refund flows entirely from the developer.

-In practice, when a buyer requests a refund, Sachin Bansal: (1) drafts the refund request letter, (2) packages the supporting documents, (3) submits to the developer's customer-experience team, (4) follows up weekly until refund is credited, (5) escalates to the developer's senior management if delays exceed the stated timeline.
+In practice, when a buyer requests a refund, our sales desk: (1) drafts the refund request letter, (2) packages the supporting documents, (3) submits to the developer's customer-experience team, (4) follows up weekly until refund is credited, (5) escalates to the developer's senior management if delays exceed the stated timeline.

 Common Refund Scenarios